Ranjitsinhji: Academic progress

 During the summer of 1890, Ranjitsinhji and Ramsinhji took a holiday in Bournemouth.
-For the trip, Ranji adopted the name "K. S. [Kumar Sri] Ranjitsinhji".
+For the trip, Ranjitsinhji adopted the name "K. S. [Kumar Sri] Ranjitsinhji".
 While in Bournemouth, he took more interest in cricket, achieving success in local matches which suggested he possessed talent, but little refinement of technique.
 According to Wild, by the time he returned to Trinity in September 1890, he was beginning to realise the benefit of others believing him to be a person of importance, something that was to lead to him adopting the title "Prince Ranjitsinhji", although he had no right to call himself a "Prince".
 Significantly, the trip planted the seed in his mind that he might find success as a cricketer.

 In June 1892, Ranjitsinhji left the Borrisow home and, with monetary assistance from relations, moved into his own rooms in the city of Cambridge.
 He lived in luxury and frequently entertained guests lavishly.
 According to writer Alan Ross, Ranjitsinhji may have been lonely in his first years at Cambridge and probably encountered racism and prejudice.
 Ross believes that his generosity may have partly arisen from trying to overcome these barriers.
 However, Ranjitsinhji increasingly lived beyond his means to the point where he experienced financial difficulty.
 He intended to pass the examinations to be called to the Bar and wrote to ask Vibhaji to provide more money to cover the costs; Vibhaji sent the money on the condition Ranjitsinhji returned to India once he passed the examination.
 Ranjitsinhji intended to keep to this arrangement, although he did not plan a career as a barrister, but his debts were larger than he had thought and not only could he not afford the cost of the Bar examination, he was forced to leave Cambridge University, without graduating, in spring 1894.